-Research offers new hope for peripheral artery disease sufferersMay 2nd, 2012 in Medical research /
+Research offers new hope for peripheral artery disease sufferersMay 2, 2012 in Medicine & Health / Medical research

 Research led by vascular surgeons at Dartmouth-Hitchcock may offer new hope to sufferers of peripheral artery disease, the cause of nearly 60,000 lower-limb amputations annually, through the use of a patient's own stem cells.

 Richard J. Powell MD, chief of vascular surgery at Dartmouth-Hitchcock, is the principal investigator on a national study involving 550 patients at 80 sites around the country of so-called "no option" patients, for whom the disease is so advanced that amputation is the only available treatment.

 Powell's study is now in a three-year, third-stage clinical trial, after second-stage trials showed remarkable success at treating patients with CLI.
 The final results of the second-stage clinical trial have been published in the April, 2012, issue of Molecular Therapy.